Ancient Israel and the Days of Unleavened Bread

 There are two important points in this text concerning the Israelites and their departure from Egypt:

-1. God instructed Jacob who was the last of the Patriarchs to receive conformation of the promises that God made to Abraham (Gen.46:2-7) to go into Egypt where his descendants would become a great nation.
+- God instructed Jacob who was the last of the Patriarchs to receive confirmation of God's promises made to Abraham (Gen.46:2-7) to go into Egypt where his descendants would become a great nation.

-2. Within the safety and security of Egypt, Jacob's descendants multiplied into a large nation.
+- Within the safety and security of Egypt, Jacob's descendants multiplied into a large nation.
 However, while they were in Egypt, they became lax in obedience to God and lost most of the knowledge of him and his laws.
-Thus, they brought to fulfillment the prophecy of heir 430 year sojourn and slavery in Egypt, which was told to Abraham .
+Thus, they brought to fulfillment the prophecy of their 430 year sojourn and slavery in Egypt, which was told to Abraham.

 The date of Israel's initial entry into Egypt and the date of their departure was no accident nor was it arbitrarily chosen by God.
 Remember that the sun, moon, and stars were placed in their specific orbits in order for man to be able to calculate the time of year to observe God's commanded assemblies, observances, and festivals.

-The symbolic value of the number 430 shows the great care and planning that was necessary to bring the nation of Israel to this exact place and time in history.
-The number 400 is the product of 8 x 50.
+The symbolic value of the number 430 shows the great care and planning necessary to bring the nation of Israel to this exact place and time in history.
+The number 400 is the product of 8x50.
 One of the meanings of the number 8 is a new beginning.
-The number 50 is the product of 5 x 10: 5 is symbolic of grace, and 10 is symbolic of God's law.
+The number 50 is the product of 5x10: 5 is symbolic of grace, and 10 is symbolic of God's law.
 It is through God's grace and his law that one finds a new beginning and a release from one's old ways.
 The number 50, is therefore, symbolic of deliverance, release, freedom, and rest.